alextsagkas/Personal-Webpage/README.md

 ## Portfolio Carousel

-The portfolio carousel is built ground up with **React** and **TailwindCSS**.
-The carousel is responsive and can be used on any device.
-The carousel can also be navigated with gestures implemented with **react-swipeable** package.
+The portfolio's Carousel is built from ground up with **React** and **TailwindCSS**.
+It is responsive and can be used on any device.
+The Carousel can also be navigated with gestures implemented with **react-swipeable** package.